Home » Features » A List of Current Aldi Private Label House Brands

 Little Journey: Aldi’s baby products line.
 We’ve tried the wipes and they work.
 We also had a guest poster review the diapers, and he liked those, too.

 Millville: the Aldi line of cereal and other dry breakfast foods, like toaster tarts, cereal bars, and granola bars.
 We’ve reviewed a lot of these products on our site and they’re all pretty solid.
 We especially like the Balance cereal, which is a knockoff of name-brand Life cereal.
-The Honey Nut Toasted Oats, although no replacement for Honey Nut Cheerios, are also a personal favorite.
+The Honey Nut Crispy Oats, although no replacement for Honey Nut Cheerios, are also a personal favorite.

 Nature’s Nectar: the Aldi brand encompassing many of its juices, lemonades, and fruit drinks.
 I’m a big fan of the brand’s orange and grape juices.

-Parkview: mostly hot dogs and beef franks.
+Parkview: mostly hot dogs and beef franks, along with kielbasa and breakfast sausage.
 They’re not good for you, but they taste solid.
 I’m a fan of the beef franks in particular.

 Peanut Delight: peanut butter.
 It comes in smooth and crunchy varieties in different-sized containers.

-Priano: an Aldi label focusing on some Italian fare, including pastas, sauces, and cheeses.
+Priano: an Aldi label focusing on Italian fare, including pastas, sauces, salame, and cheeses.
 We use Priano frequently for a lot of pasta dishes.

 Pueblo Lindo: an Aldi “Hispanic favorites” line that, I assume, positions itself as somewhat more authentic than, say, Casa Mamita.
 The lineup includes beans, peppers, tortillas, and a few sauces.

-Radiance: cleaning supplies, including disinfectant wipes, cleaning sprays, sponges, and dish washing products.
+Radiance: cleaning supplies, including disinfectant wipes, cleaning sprays, sponges, and dishwashing products.
 We like most of the cleaning products.
-The dish washing detergents were formerly branded as Reeva.
+The dishwashing detergents were formerly branded as Reeva.
 They generally work pretty well—especially the dish soap for handwashing the dishes and the power pacs for the dishwasher—although we miss the powdered dishwasher detergent Aldi used to carry.
 I don’t recommend the gel dishwasher detergent.

-Royal Class: men’s clothing and accessories, including belts, shorts, wallets, and pajamas.
+Royal Class: men’s clothing and accessories, including belts, shorts, tops, wallets, and pajamas.
 In the past, a lot of it ran on the small side, although in recent years that has improved.

 Skylite: accessories for travel and getting around, including luggage and the occasional umbrella.

 Source: personal care products.
 The signature product is a bar soap that is, at least around here, the only bar soap (or bath soap of any kind) that Aldi sells.
+This brand also includes liquid hand soap.

 Southern Grove: nuts, dried fruits, trail mix, and the like.
 The peanuts aren’t as good as Planters, in my opinion, but I like them better than other generic store brands and they are a staple in the house.